Joint & Dual Degree Programs

 Concurrent J.D./Masters’ Degree Programs

-Law students have or are currently pursuing concurrent degrees in International Relations, Computer Science, and Linguistics.
+Law students have or are currently pursuing concurrent degrees in International Relations and Computer Science.
 Students pursuing concurrent J.D. and Masters’ degrees may, with the approval of the Law School Dean of Students, count up to 12 credits of coursework outside the Law School toward the J.D. degree.

 Concurrent J.D./Ph.D.
 Programs